ccxt/ccxt/doc/manual.rst

 .. code:: javascript

     {
-        'id':     'btcusd',  // string literal for referencing within an exchange 'symbol': 'BTC/USD', // uppercase string literal of a pair of currencies 'base':   'BTC',     // uppercase string, base currency, 3 or more letters 'quote':  'USD',     // uppercase string, quote currency, 3 or more letters 'info':   { ... },   // the original unparsed market info from the exchange }
+        'id':        'btcusd',  // string literal for referencing within an exchange 'symbol':    'BTC/USD', // uppercase string literal of a pair of currencies 'base':      'BTC',     // uppercase string, base currency, 3 or more letters 'quote':     'USD',     // uppercase string, quote currency, 3 or more letters 'precision': { ... },   // (optional) orders' price and amount precisions 'limits':    { ... },   // (optional) limits for order management 'info':      { ... },   // the original unparsed market info from the exchange }

 Each market is an associative array (aka dictionary) with the following keys: